How to perform a gradual rollout

 Add constraints to refine the rollout based on user attributes, segments, or conditions.

-If you want to create new types of constraints that are not built into Unleash, you can create custom context fields and apply them to your constraints.
-Follow our how-to guide on creating custom context fields to use in your gradual rollout for more advanced use cases.
+If you want to create new types of constraints that are not built into Unleash, you can create custom context fields to use in your gradual rollout for more advanced use cases.

 A segment is a reusable collection of strategy constraints.
 Like with strategy constraints, you apply segments to feature flag activation strategies.